Panel denies US skaters’ appeal to get medals - NewsBreak

 Losing the case means the U.S. skaters will receive their medals months, maybe even years, from now, after Valieva’s case winds its way through hearings and appeals.
 She led the Russians to a convincing victory in the team event.
 If that result is overturned, the U.S. would get gold medals.

 The skaters had argued, without success, that they should at least receive the silvers before Sunday night’s closing ceremony.
-In a letter sent to IOC President Thomas Bach that was obtained by The Associated Press, the skaters’ attorney argued that the IOC’s “own rules mandate that a victory ceremony ‘to present medals to the athletes shall follow the conclusion of each sports event.’”
+In a letter sent to IOC President Thomas Bach that was obtained by The Associated Press, the skaters’ attorney argued that the IOC’s “own rules mandate that a victory ceremony ‘to present medals to the athletes shall follow the conclusion of each sports event.’”‘That is a pattern’: Climate change impacting Winter Olympics

 “We’re disappointed in the decision.
 It’s unfortunate that these deserving athletes will leave Beijing without their medals,” said Ramsey Baker, executive director of US Figure Skating.
 “We are proud of the historic accomplishments of our team and we look forward to joining them, their families and friends, and the entire United States in celebrating their achievements from these Olympic Games.”